phan/phan/internal/Phan-Config-Settings.md

 ## quick_mode

-If true, this run a quick version of checks that takes less time at the cost of not running as thorough an analysis.
+If true, this runs a quick version of checks that takes less time at the cost of not running as thorough of an analysis.
 You should consider setting this to true only when you wish you had more **undiagnosed** issues to fix in your code base.